eth-clients/holesky/SETUP.md

 # How to setup a post-merge Testnet

-Field notes from setting up a public Ethereum testnet that is _"merged from genesis."_ It has been compiled from many bits and pieces on the web with main pioneering work done by protolambda and parithosh.
+Field notes from setting up a public Ethereum testnet that is _"merged from genesis."_ It has been compiled from many bits and pieces on the web with main pioneering work done by Protolambda and Parithosh.

 ### Execution-Layer Configuration